ollleg/steamdeck-hid/README.md

 - Asynchronous event reading from multiple input devices.
 - Support for buttons (A/B/X/Y, D-Pad, triggers, bumpers, etc.), analog sticks, touch pads, and power/volume buttons.
 - Customizable device paths for flexibility across different setups.
+- Adjustable polling interval to control responsiveness and CPU usage.
 - Event subscription model: Register callbacks to react to input changes.
 - Helper functions to list available devices and decode HID reports.
 - Lightweight with minimal dependencies.

 ## Installation

-Install the library via pip:
+Install the library via pip (works on Linux, macOS, and other platforms, but full functionality is Linux-only):

 ```bash
 pip install steamdeck-hid
 ```

+- On Linux/Steam Deck: Automatically includes all dependencies for full support.
+- On non-Linux systems (e.g., macOS, Windows): Installation succeeds, but usage of core features (e.g., `SteamDeckInput`) will raise an error indicating lack of support.

 ### Dependencies
+- `hid`: For raw HID report reading (cross-platform, always installed).
-- `evdev`: For reading input events from `/dev/input/event*` devices.
+- `evdev`: For reading input events from `/dev/input/event*` devices (automatically installed on Linux only).
-- `hid`: For raw HID report reading from `/dev/hidraw*`.

-These are automatically installed as dependencies.
 Note: This library is Linux-specific due to its reliance on `evdev` and HID raw devices.
+On non-Linux systems, you can still use standalone functions like `decode_steamdeck_report` (if they don't require `evdev`), but device reading features are unavailable.

-If you encounter permission issues (e.g., "Permission denied" when accessing devices), run your script with `sudo` or add your user to the `input` group:
+If you encounter permission issues on Linux (e.g., "Permission denied" when accessing devices), run your script with `sudo` or add your user to the `input` group:

 ```bash
 sudo usermod -aG input $USER